dspringuel-va/blog-posts/kubernetes/README.md

 ## What is it?

+Moving from monolithic applications to a microservices architecture has many benefits: independent development and releases, granular scability, possibility to select the right technology for a problem, etc.
+However, those benefits comes at a price: the complexity of successfully managing all the services to have a performant and resiliant system.

+Kubernetes is a platform that alleviates that complexity to make a microservice architecture easier to manage.

+From Kubernetes official website,

+> Kubernetes (K8s) is an open-source system for automating deployment, scaling, and management of containerized applications.
+It groups containers that make up an application into logical units for easy management and discovery.

+Kubernetes relies on Linux containers

 ## Building Blocks

 Let's start by describing the logical building blocks of what compose a Kubernetes ensemble.